-OFF.......Position for stopping the engine and inserting or removing the key.
+PREHEAT Position for preheating the engine.
+OFF.......Position for stopping the engine

-ON ......
-Position in which the engine is running.
-At this position, all the electrical equipment is functional.
-When the coolant temperature is too low, the engine is automatically preheated.
+- and inserting or removing the key.
+ON Position in which the engine is - running.
+At this position, all the electrical equipment is functional. - START.....

-START.....
 Position for starting the engine.
 When the key is released, the switch automatically returns to the ON position.